 - decreased bowel function

-Generally, all people with hypervolemia receive a round of diuretics, which are medications that remove excess fluid.
+Generally, people with hypervolemia may receive a round of diuretics.
+These medications remove excess fluid.

-In extreme cases, a doctor will recommend dialysis (fluid removal through the kidneys) and paracentesis (fluid removal through the belly).
+In severe cases, a doctor may recommend dialysis (fluid removal through the kidneys) and paracentesis (fluid removal through the belly).

-Your doctor will also require you to restrict your dietary sodium intake.
+The doctor may also require you to restrict your dietary sodium intake.

-While you recover from hypervolemia, it’s essential to weigh yourself daily to ensure you’re expelling the excess fluid in your body.
-Most people who stick to their doctor’s treatment plans make a full, quick recovery.
-This important for preventing complications, which can harm your health.
+While you recover from hypervolemia, a doctor may request that you weigh yourself daily to ensure you’re expelling the excess fluid in your body.

 Besides monitoring your weight, you can prevent a recurrence of fluid overload by: